vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 where the Δ symbols indicate a change in energy or mass, and $c≈ 3 x 10^8$ m/s is the speed of light.

+[^12]: The burrito is also ever-so-slightly more massive if it has kinetic energy, gravitational potential energy, or any form of energy.
+A battery is more massive when charged, even if no atoms or electrons are added.
+Incidentally, charging a battery does not mean literally adding electrical charges (adding particles), but amounts to rearranging electrons among the atoms within the battery.

 Using kilograms for mass results in Joules for energy.
 Because $c^2$ is such a large number (nearly $10^17$), the mass change associated with daily/familiar energy quantities is negligibly small.
 Box 15.2 explains why $E = mc^2$ is valid for all energy exchanges not just nuclear ones but generally results in mass changes too small to measure in non-nuclear contexts.